KangaRoo1372/webliero/converter/readme.md

 ## *6. TODO*

-- implement function to combine weapon and wObjects properties depending on the value of bulletType parameter
 - add some sanity checks / console logs about errors etc.
 - add option to modify the converted file in the print-preview window & make it impact the converted file when downloading
 - full code review & clean it up